Agentew04/Mercury/guides/mips/os/linux/syscalls.en-US.md

 # System Calls

-This document lists all the available system calls and their usage for the **Mars** operating system targeting the **MIPS** architecture.
+This document lists all the available system calls and their usage for the **Linux 1.0** operating system targeting the **MIPS** architecture.

 | Name | Number | Description |